tuffy/python-audio-tools/docs/programming/source/audiotools_bitstream.rst

    bits to the stream followed by a ``1`` bit.
    If ``stop_bit`` is ``0``, records ``value`` number of ``1``
    bits to the stream followed by a ``0`` bit.

+.. method:: BitstreamRecorder.write_huffman_code(huffman_tree, value)

+   Given a :class:`HuffmanTree` object and an integer value to write, determines the proper output code and records it for writing.
+   Raises :exc:`ValueError` if the integer value is not present in the tree.

 .. method:: BitstreamRecorder.byte_align()